AOMediaCodec/av1-spec/annex.b.superframes.md

 ### Overview
 {:.no_count}

-An AV1 bitstream consists of a number of OBUs that are normally held within a container format alongside audio and timing information.
+An AV1 bitstream consists of a number of OBUs that are typically held within a container format alongside audio and timing information.

 This annex defines a simple method of packing OBUs into a bitstream format.